LeoPhilly/grpo-profiling-harness/design_doc.md

 ### What surprised you?

-For the injection tests, I tried installing a GPU injection tests during a CPU phase (like reward), and because we used perf.timer for python, I knew it wouldn't show up here, so I assumed it would spill over to the next GPU clocked phase (where we used cuda events).
+For the injection tests, I tried inserting a GPU injection test during a CPU phase (like reward), and because we used perf.timer for python, I knew it wouldn't show up here, so I assumed it would spill over to the next GPU clocked phase (where we used cuda events).
 However, from running this it seems that the next phase cuda events actually don't clock this extra GPU sleep either, it goes unattributed to any phase.
 It only shows up in the residual = wall clock - sum of all phases clocked section.
 This was interesting because I assumed that GPU work launched under a CPU phase would show up in the next GPU's wall clock and essentially inflate that by spilling over.
 Note that the reason for this is that next phase's cuda start event is behind the cuda sleep in the GPU queue, so the cuda start event clock starts only after the cuda sleep is finished.
 This is also proof that if residual is within the expected margins, it means that there is no major unattributed or unexpected hidden GPU work being done.

 ### Audit: Is everything accounted for?
 What are the checks?